Stocks end 2021 on a low note, but still register a large annual gain - ExBulletin

 Stocks end 2021 on a low note, but still register a large annual gain

-Stocks closed a calm trading day with modest losses on Friday, even as Wall Street closed the books in another record year.
+Stocks closed a calm trading day with modest losses today, even as Wall Street closed the books in another record year.

 The S&P 500 finished with a gain of 26.9% for the year, or a total return of about 29%, including dividends.
 That’s almost as much as the benchmark gained in 2019.
 The Nasdaq composite, powered by Big Tech stocks, climbed 21.4% in 2021.
 The Dow Jones Industrial Average gained 18.7%, with Home Depot and Microsoft in the lead.